varocketry/guitar-mastery-hub/public/lessons/lesson_031_music_theory_fundamentals.md

 ---

-## ðŸŽµ SECTION 5: APPLYING THEORY TO GUITAR
+## 🎵 SECTION 5: APPLYING THEORY TO GUITAR

 ### Finding Scale Notes on Fretboard